Israel Prison Service: Privately run prisons

 The Knesset passed a law allowing private prisons in 2004, and plans for privately run prisons were introduced in 2006.
 The state hoped to save money by transferring prisoners to such facilities, which would eliminate the need to invest in more infrastructure and manpower.
-In 2009, the Israeli Supreme Court struck down the plans, ruling that private prisons are an unconstitutional violation of basic human rights.
+In 2009, the Supreme Court of Israel struck down the plans, ruling that private prisons are an unconstitutional violation of basic human rights.
 Following the decision, the state had to pay compensation to a company that had already completed construction of the first private prison, near Beersheba.